Trump, Putin issue joint statement on fighting ISIS in Syria

 While the statement mostly addresses long-accepted areas of agreement between the United States and Russia, it comes after Trump and Putin spoke casually at least three times at the ocean-side summit in Da Nang on Friday and Saturday.

-It is unclear whether the two world leaders met more broadly during the summit, which happened largely out of view from the pool of reporters traveling with the President.
+"What the joint statement indicates is a commitment to get this to a political reconciliation and peace process.
+That serves their interest, it serves our interest," the official said.

+Asked if Russia has enough influence to bring Syrian leader Bashar al-Assad to the table, the official said: "We're going to be testing that, we're going to find out."

+The White House said Trump and Putin spoke for about five minutes in between events at the Asia-Pacific Economic Cooperation summit.
 The most extensive conversation observed by reporters came as the two leaders shared a friendly, yet brief, walk to a photo op in between meetings on Saturday.
 The two leaders looked comfortable together and smiled as they talked.

 Trump, speaking with reporters aboard Air Force One on Saturday, said the agreement is "going to save tremendous numbers of lives."